Making The Daniel Project - pt 2

 Where Was The Daniel Project Filmed?

+For the first section of shooting, presenter Jeremy Hitchen was filmed in the voice-over booth around 2006 at Studio Scotland in the UK.
 All the scenes in Israel were filmed on location by Studio Scotland in 2009 covering Jerusalem and the Negev desert.
-Interviews were filmed at various locations in and around those areas mentioned.
-An Israeli official had already spent some time interviewing and getting to know Deborah in London.
-He was pleased with what he learned and opened many doors in that country to gain access to some difficult places and arranged interviews for Deborah with both the PM and President, personally taking the crew to the more challenging areas of the country.
+An Israeli official spent time interviewing Deborah in London and was pleased with what he learned, opening many doors in that country to gain access to some difficult places and arranged interviews with both the PM and President.

-Jeremy Hitchen was finally filmed in a relaxed atmosphere at the home of Stewart and Deborah Menelaws, which included asking questions of the Bible contributor to be included in the Extras.
+A number of other interviews were conducted in London where a suite was hired and converted into a studio over a period of days.
+Presenter Jeremy Hitchen was finally filmed in a relaxed atmosphere at the home of Stewart and Deborah Menelaws, which included asking questions of the Bible contributor to be included in the Extras.

 The Daniel Project and Misinformation

-In the world of film making, stories and myths arise for all kinds of reasons and to quote: if you repeat a lie often enough - people will believe it is true.
+In the world of film making, stories and myths arise for all kinds of reasons and to quote: "if you repeat a lie often enough - people will believe it is true."
 Since the release of this TV documentary, the unregulated world of social media has become rich in mis- and dis- information.
+Here are a few facts about this film and the people who made it.

-The Daniel Project is a Religious Film
+The Daniel Project is a Religious Film (True or False)

-The Daniel Project is a Christian DVD
+The Daniel Project is a Christian DVD (True or False)

-The Daniel Project was financed by Religious Organisations
+The Daniel Project was financed by Religious Organisations (True or False)

 Film and television production is a regulated industry that requires a full record of production content and includes release forms, various contract agreements and licenses, permits, insurance, clearances and financial information.
 Studio Scotland Ltd has a complete record from development through to final edit and production delivery masters.
 Under no circumstances was any third party involved in the writing of this documentary.

-The Daniel Project was not filmed on location
+The Daniel Project was not filmed on location (True or False)

-The Daniel Project does not give a full account of the Bible
+The Daniel Project does not give a full account of the Bible (True or False)

+True: Yes, but it’s not intended to!
+The best way to understand this film is to understand it in the light of why it was made, to ask questions, to provoke discussion about our origins and explore whether the Bible holds answers to life’s deepest questions.
 In short the film, at the time of production, had to meet the rules and regulations set out for broadcast production which had a bearing on what could and could not be presented.

-While a worker is worth his wages, we funded this project because it means something to us personally; no different from someone passionate about saving endangered species or searching for a lost tribe in the Amazon.
-You do this because you are passionate.
-If your project can pay for itself, that’s great.
-If it can actually turn a profit, that’s even better because then you can invest in another project you are passionate about.
-It’s simple.
-Every film maker has this within them.
+“We didn’t make it for financial reasons although, clearly, we need to see some return to recoup costs and also to be honourable to the organisations who supported us to go to Cannes and other events to meet distributors thereby bringing tax revenue into the country (UK).
+While a worker is worth his wages, we funded this project because it means something to us personally.
+If your project can pay for itself, that’s great, if it can actually turn a profit, that’s even better because then you can invest in another project you are passionate about.
 Only misguided, stupid people could ever think the goal could be about making money.
 How ridiculous!
 The topics that make money are in another camp altogether…”

-The Daniel Project does not give the gospel salvation message
+The Daniel Project does not give the gospel salvation message (True or False)

-That’s correct; it’s a television documentary about some of the claims regarding Bible prophecy.
+True: It’s a television documentary about some of the claims regarding Bible prophecy.
 When the production was made, there were strict guidelines in regard to religious proselytisation which it had to abide by.
 This is the reason the producers managed to procure an agreement with the distributor, allowing them to make a special cut DVD with further information (extras) to help people in regard to Christian faith and the Gospel message.
 This extras content has been freely aired on internet based sites and at least one cable television channel.
 Secular TV networks have no interest in the extra content.